Video Link: https://vimeo.com/253114784

 Most Americans have a sense of how Performance Enhancing Drugs (PED) have impacted the international professional athletic scene and Olympics, as well as drawn the interest of amateurs and bodybuilders across the nation and the world.
-Of course, although many medical and hormone treatments are used for performance enhancement, there are also clearly times when these treatments can be used for legitimate medical purposes and treatments.
+Of course, although many medical and hormone treatments are used for performance enhancement, there are also clearly times when these treatments can be used for legitimate medical purposes and procedures.

-As years pass and the research regarding treatments like Human Growth Hormone and Sermorelin Acetate injections continues to grow, it’s clear that the answer is not necessarily in favor for one extreme or the other, but for the controlled use of certain substances for certain purposes.
+As years pass and the research regarding treatments like Human Growth Hormone and Sermorelin Acetate injections continues to grow, it's clear that the answer is not necessarily in favor for one extreme or the other, but for the controlled use of certain substances for specific purposes.
 Finding the balance and legitimate medical reasons for using these drugs is the key.

 How are Performance Enhancing Drugs Regulated in Sport Today?

 Although there has been drug testing and other forms of PED control in the past, it was in the year 2004 that the regulations against doping solidified, as the World Anti-Doping Association (WADA) code became the law of the land concerning hundreds of athletic organizations across the world.
 By creating one primary standard, this makes it easier to ensure that all athletes are playing by the same rules.
 Central to this code is a list of banned substances.
 If athletes are discovered to be using any of these substances for any purpose, they violate the terms of their sport, and this triggers punishment.
 It doesn't matter if the athlete takes the banned substances deliberately or by accident, for example.
 It doesn't even matter if the athlete is taking the drug for a medically valid reason, they are still considered to violate the WADA code.
 However, this does not prevent ordinary people from seeking out these hormonal treatments and getting prescribed for them.

 Many Substances that Are Considered PEDs are Prescribed to Facilitate Healing and Recovery